EndPointCorp/end-point-blog/2010/01/28/postgres-slony-cascading-subscription.html.md

     EOF
 ```

-As you can see in the initialization script, we're defining the basic
+As you can see in the initialization script, we’re defining the basic
 topology for the cluster.
-We're defining each individual node, and
+We’re defining each individual node, and
 the paths that slony will use to communicate events and other status.
 Since slony needs to communicate status both ways, we need to define
-the paths for each node's edge both ways.
-In particular, we've
+the paths for each node’s edge both ways.
+In particular, we’ve
 defined pathways from A1 to each of the other A nodes, A1 to B1 and
 C1, and B1 and C1 to each of their respective nodes.

-Now it's a matter of defining the replication sets and describing the
+Now it’s a matter of defining the replication sets and describing the
 subscriptions for each.
 We will use something like the following for
 our script:

 ```bash